nsi-iff/Vimutopia/README.rst

 ====================

-These archives will replace your vimrc in /home.
+These files will replace your vimrc in /home.

 Installing